3 Tax Concepts for Rental Property Tax

 Here’s how it works: If you earn income from a business or rental, but you don’t regularly manage or work in the business or rental, the IRS considers that a passive activity.
 Any money you earn from the activity is passive income.

 You can only reduce passive income with the same type of loss: passive losses.
-So, for example, you can’t use your passive rental losses to reduce your wage income.
+For example, you can’t use your passive rental losses to reduce your wage income.
 Because they’re not the same type of income.

 The good news is, you can take advantage of “carryovers,” which allow you to “save” the loss to use in future years, when you might have more passive income to absorb the loss or when you sell your rental property.